For international students, Tokyo Tech holds entrance examinations for degree programs. Check Prospective Students for academic programs as follows:

 17 percent of students are international students

-Of the approximately 10,600 students at Tokyo Tech, 17% are international students.
-The Institute admits international students from 75 countries and regions.
+Of the approximately 10,600 students at Tokyo Tech, 17 percent are international students.
+The Institute admits international students from 73 countries and regions.

-Tokyo Tech's TSUBAME 3.0 supercomputer ranked 14th in November 2020 Green500 list of the world's most energy-efficient supercomputers, and 31st on the Top500 list in November 2020.
+Tokyo Tech's TSUBAME 3.0 supercomputer ranked 9th in Japan on Green500 list of the world's most energy-efficient supercomputers in November 2023.
 TSUBAME is available for Tokyo Tech students for study and research.

-In 2001, Tokyo Tech, Hitotsubashi University, Tokyo Medical and Dental University, and Tokyo University of Foreign Studies joined forces in academic collaboration through the Confederation of Four Universities, offering courses unique to their academic disciplines to students enrolled at member universities.
+In 2001, Tokyo Tech, Tokyo Medical and Dental University, Tokyo University of Foreign Studies, and Hitotsubashi University joined forces in academic collaboration through the Confederation of Four Universities, offering courses unique to their academic disciplines to students enrolled at member universities.

 All three Tokyo Tech campuses — Ookayama, Suzukakedai, and Tamachi — are located near the center of Tokyo and within a 5-minute walk from train stations.